-Remove the Delmonico steak from the refrigerator 30 minutes before broiling it to let it warm to room temperature.
+Remove the Delmonico steak from the refrigerator 30 minutes before broiling it to let it get to room temperature.
 This helps reduce the cooking time and the loss of moisture that occurs during cooking.

 Position the broiler pan so it is 2 to 3 inches from the broiler flame for cooking a 3/4-inch-thick steak and 3 to 4 inches from the flame for 1- to 1 1/2-inch-thick steak.

-Preheat the oven to “Broil.”
+Preheat the oven to "broil."
 Coat the broiler pan with nonstick cooking spray.

 Pat the Delmonico dry with paper towels.

-Broil a 3/4-inch-thick steak for four to five minutes, then flip it using tongs and broil the other side for the same amount of time.
-Broil a 1-inch-thick steak for six to seven minutes per side and a 1 1/2-inch-thick steak for nine to 10 minutes per side.
+Broil a 3/4-inch-thick steak for 4 to 5 minutes, then flip it using tongs and broil the other side for the same amount of time.
+Broil a 1-inch-thick steak for 6 to 7 minutes per side and a 1 1/2-inch-thick steak for 9 to 10 minutes per side.

 Check the temperature of the steak using an instant-read meat thermometer.
 Stick the thermometer horizontally into the side of the steak so that the tip is in the middle of the Delmonico, away from the bone.

 Transfer the Delmonico to a serving plate using tongs.
 Tent it with foil and let it rest for 10 minutes.
 This improves the flavor, moistness and tenderness, as the proteins uncoil and the juice redistributes to the edges of the steak.

 Deglaze the drip pan if you wish.
 Heat the drip pan on the stovetop, add 1 tablespoon of water or broth to the hot drip pan and then stir and scrape the bottom of the pan to loosen pan drippings.
 Pour the deglazing liquid over the Delmonico.